-You can change the positions and sizes of the windows by using the Window Control buttons above the trackball or the Window Options button (cog icon) at the top of each screen.
+You can change the positions and sizes of the windows by using the Window Control buttons of the touch wing or the Window Options button (cog icon) at the top of each screen.
 The min/max button swaps the active window between full screen and quarter size.
 The size/position button moves the active window around the possible positions.
 You make a window active by clicking/touching its header bar.